 V PROFILES FOR EXTRA SECURITY

 Sometimes, even a slip resistance of R12 or R13 isn’t enough.
 Flooring in those areas typically includes a raised pattern of dots or stars in addition to the bumpy surface texture.
 Argelith refers to these nonslip tiles as “napped” tiles.
 Napped tiles have both an R value – measuring the smoothness of the ceramic surface – and a V value that measures the depth of the space between the dots or stars.
-V values are measured from V4 to V8, with V4 being the lowest raised pattern and V10 the highest.
+V4 is the lowest raised pattern and V10 the highest.
 Here is an example of a tile with an R13 V10 surface, what Argelith calls a security tile.

 WHICH SURFACE SHOULD I CHOOSE?

 All Argelith Ceramic Tiles are available in multiple levels of slip resistance.
 Your account manager is a valuable resource in reviewing the needs of your facility and recommending the R value that will best serve your needs.